-Every Monday, Tuesday, Wednesday and Friday, a minimum of 25 minutes is dedicated for house time.
-During this time, students will gather with their houses to complete various activities that fall under one of four identified categories: education, competition, student business or wellness.
-House time will help students build relationships, school spirit and community, while maintaining Mercy’s long history of traditions.
+Every Monday, Tuesday, Wednesday and Friday, 15-60 minutes is dedicated for house time.
+During this time, students gather with their houses to complete various activities that fall under one of four identified categories: education, competition, student business or wellness.
+House time helps students build relationships, school spirit and community, while maintaining Mercy’s long history of traditions.

 Each house consists of randomly placed freshmen, sophomores, juniors, seniors, faculty and staff members and is named after a strong force in our foundress, Catherine McAuley’s, life.

 Six Houses.
 One Community.
 We are Mercy Academy.

 Callaghan – named for the Callaghan family who gave Catherine McAuley a place to live when she was an orphan.
 In their will, they left Catherine the resources to eventually purchase the first House of Mercy in Dublin, Ireland.